7 Best Health Insurance Plans for Retirees and Seniors

 Medicare is the best health insurance option for seniors and retirees.

-Medicare is the cheapest health insurance with the best benefits for people age 65 and older or who have a qualifying disability.
+Medicare has both the best benefits and cheapest rates for people age 65 and older or who have a qualifying disability.
 You can choose between two different options: Original Medicare and Medicare Advantage.

 Original Medicare is run directly by the government.
 Original Medicare includes Part A (hospital insurance) and Part B (medical insurance).
 With Original Medicare, you can get care from 99% of the doctors in the country.